 “If your stroke rate is too slow, you cannot keep your head up,” says coach Eric Neilsen

-This style of swimming lets you accelerate through the stroke while simultaneously working on your kick, which enables you to train multiple muscle groups in a relatively short period of time.
+This style of swimming lets you accelerate through the stroke while simultaneously working on your kick.
+This enables you to train multiple muscle groups in a relatively short period of time.

 When supplemented with longer dryland training sessions – using tools like the Vasa Swim Erg – these “big-bang drills” (as Eric calls them) can help you save time and energy in the water without sacrificing technique.

-For those who don’t have a Vasa, or do but are in the water training, coach Neilsen recommends doing “system check” drills.
+For those who don’t have a Vasa, coach Neilsen recommends doing “system check” drills.

 “Do a 500 swim and within each 100, pick a focus point: for the first 100, focus on the catch.
 The next 100, accelerate your hand speed from catch to finish.
 The next 100, focus on relaxed, efficient breathing.
 The fourth 100, on using a relaxed recovery.
 Then put it all together in the last 100,” he says.

 When you focus on drills within a continuous swim, you’re “solving two problems with one answer,” even if you don’t have much time.

 2. Practice Breathing and Positioning

 Breathing is one of the biggest concerns that coach Neilsen encounters in the swimmers he coaches.